Shahrad-Shakerian/Data-Structures-Interview-Preparation-Kit--Beginner---Medium-Level-/README.md

 2. Each node contains data field and reference to the next node; elements are linked using pointers.
 3. Linked list has a dynamic data structure, so it can grow or shrink with the data size.
 Therefore, no need to specify initial size and no memory westage.

+# Singly linked list vs. Doubly linked list:
+1. In the singly linked list, nodes with a data field and a pointer to nede.
+However, in the doubly linked list, nodes with a data field and a pointer to previous and next node.
+2. In the singly linked list, traversal is allowed in one way.
+However, in doubly linked list, the traversal is possible in both direction of forward and backward.

 # What is queue?
 1. Queue is an ordered collection of items.
 2. Addition at REAR end, removal at FRONT end.
 3. Queue has FIFO stucture, first in first out structure. (elements that is added first will be removed first)

+# Stack vs. Queue:
+1. In Stack, the insertaion and deletion occur at same end (LIFO).
+However, in queue, the insertion and deletion occur at opposite ends (FIFO).

 # What are binary trees?
 1. Tree type data structure with two nodes.